alvarof2/personal-site/src/data/about.md

 # Currently

-At [Keyko](https://keyko.io/), I'm trying to contonue learning about Cloud Computing, all things DevOps, and start my journey with cryptocurrencies and blockchain.
+At [Keyko](https://keyko.io/), I'm trying to continue learning about Cloud Computing, all things DevOps, and start my journey with cryptocurrencies and blockchain.

 # Some history